MuntashirAkon/AppManager/docs/README.md

 actionLink: /guide/
 features:
 - title: View Details
-  details: View detailed application info, such as installed and data directories, sdk info, components, app ops, permissions and signing info
+  details: View detailed info on installed apps and their data directories, SDK info, components, app ops, permissions and signing info
 - title: Take Actions
-  details: Take back control of your device by blocking app components, revoking permissions
+  details: Take back control of your device by blocking app components and revoking permissions
 - title: Save for Future Use
-  details: Backup apps with data and blocking rules to restore it after a device or an OS upgrade
+  details: Back up apps and their data with blocking rules to restore them after a device or OS upgrade
 footer: © 2020 Muntashir Al-Islam
 ---